univention/ucsschool-id-connector/docs/admin.rst

 2. What actual schools are handled by which receiving system (school authority)?
 This is described in the following section: :ref:`School to authority mapping`.

-So, let us start with the first mapping, the one for school authorities.
+We start with the first mapping, the one for school authorities.

 In order to send user data to the target system, it must be decided which properties of which objects to send, and more important, which properties *not* to send.

 .. _phone_numbers_example:

 E.g. there might be telephone numbers for students in the system on the sending side, but those should not be made available on the receiving school system.
 Instead of forbidding properties we "map" properties on the sending side